barryclark/jekyll-now/_posts/2016-03-15-Reisekosten-App-Frontend.md

 I have created a separate module for controllers(travelExpensesControllers) and one for services(travelExpensesApp.services).
 I have also used some libraries as modules like : ngRoute (from angular-route.js), mgCrea.ngStrap (from angular-strap.js) and ui.utils.masks (from angular-input-masks-standalone.min.js).
 The module declarations links everything together and creates the base of the app.

-Beside modules the above screenshot contains the configuration of routing.
+Beside modules the above code snippet contains the configuration of routing.
 Using ngRoute lets us use routing which helps us a lot to define a nice and clear structure for the frontend app.
 AngularJS routing permits a good separation of concerns.
 GUI resides in html templates defined by the templateUrls and the logic behind is separated in the controller javascript files.

 To understand a bit better let's take a look on the trips page which is built up from trips.html as template and TripsControl as controller: